-We designed Coco Espresso, Bistro & Bar from the ground-up, designing all 3,000 square feet from scratch in the beautiful new Gwendolyn Building, recently-constructed and located in the historic Glen Lennox community of Chapel Hill.
+We designed Coco from the ground-up, designing all 3,000 square feet from scratch in the beautiful new Gwendolyn Building, located in the historic Glen Lennox community of Chapel Hill.

-Coco is the inspired evolution of Coco Bean, our original award-winning coffee shop & cafe in Chapel Hill, opened in 2016.
-Our expansion and rebranding to Coco includes our dual concept: coffee shop, breakfast and lunch cafe by day and full-service restaurant and full bar by evening.
+Coco includes our fully plant-based dual concept: coffee shop, breakfast and lunch cafe by day and restaurant and full bar by evening.

 Whenever you choose to come, we hope you enjoy either one of our outdoor patios, as well as the overall indoor/outdoor feel of our restaurant, with a front wall of windows that opens up completely to the outside, across from a small green park just out front (and a free parking garage right next door!)

 Coco is an inclusive and welcoming space, and our menu is deeply rooted in kindness.
 We offer delicious food and drink in an inviting atmosphere, and our dishes are familiar and unique, refreshingly plant-based and as sustainable as possible.
 We offer our guests the joyful experience of gathering together to eat great food and indulge in delicious drinks while also practicing care for each other, our planet, and the animals with whom we share it.